TINOREJI/PDFly/README.md

-# PDFly - Convert DOC to Secure PDF
+# PDFly - Convert DOC to PDF

 PDFly is a web application for converting DOC files into secure PDFs, leveraging modern web technologies.
 Easily upload DOC files, convert them into PDFs, and apply password protection.